 Greening is strongly affected by three light factors: quality, duration, and intensity.
 Chlorophyll is green because it reflects green light while absorbing red-yellow and blue light.
 Chlorophyll formation is most efficient under red-yellow light.
 Under green light, there is practically no potato greening and there is little under blue or ultra-violet lights.
 Day-light fluorescent lights are quite capable of inducing greening, more so than incandescent light.
 As a rule, fluorescent light above 75 foot-candles exposure at room temperature, 68F, for three to five days will start the greening process.
 Light intensity may be as low as 5 foot-candles and light durations as short as 12 hours can cause greening of a few potato varieties such as Kennebec.

-A key fourth factor is temperature during light exposure.
+A key fourth factor is the temperature during light exposure.
 This is important because greening is an enzymatic response and enzyme activity is increased with increasing temperature.
-There is NO greening when temperature is less than 40F, refrigeration temperature, and is most rapid at 68F, room temperature.
+There is NO greening when the temperature is less than 40F, refrigeration temperature, and is most rapid at 68F, room temperature.
 The difference in greening at 50 versus 68F is how long it takes to fully green.

 Of itself, chlorophyll is not a health concern, it is harmless and tasteless.
 BUT, in potato tubers, it is like the "canary in the mine shaft."
 The green indicates an increase in the presence of glycoalkaloids, especially, in potato, the substance "solanine" (see structure).
 When the potato greens, solanine increases to potentially dangerous levels.
 Increased solanine levels are responsible for the bitter taste in potatoes after being cooked.
 Solanine biosynthesis occurs parallel but independent of chlorophyll biosynthesis; each can occur without the other.
 Unlike chlorophyll, light is not needed for solanine formation but is substantially promoted by it.
-The formation of solanine in potato is localized to the skin, usually no deeper than an eight of an inch (3 mm).
+The formation of solanine in potato is localized to the skin, usually no deeper than one-eighth inch (3 mm).
 In processed potatoes such as chips and fries, there is little hazard since peels are removed.
 It also needs to be strongly emphasized that potato breeding programs have resulted in the commercial release of only potato lines with very low levels of solanine.